 - Upload course material and relevant information to course website

-- Participate in curriculum development and planning and other common non-teaching services
+- Participate in course review, curriculum development, and other non-teaching services

-- Previous work experience in engineering industry, business sector, or entrepre-neurship is a plus
+- Understanding of communication training needs in engineering and/or science education.
+Previous work experience in engineering industry, business sector, or entrepreneurship is a plus.

 - Competitive starting salary, based on education and experience